louigi600/obash/README.txt

 Key and Inizialization Vector for AES-256 encoding:
 The key and iv are not hardcoded into the binary (unless you decide to build a reusable static binary with -r flag) but are retreaved each time from the hardware (hence binding it to a machine).
+In case of a reusable static binary (built wit -r flag) then the uuid and serial are in the binary itself but will be manipulated anyway by makekey and makeiv so that they are not usable immediately should anyone ever inspect the binary itself.
-Although the whereabouts from where they are retreaved is tracable and I make no secret of it (machine uuid and srial number) these should be then manipulated in a way that they are not directly usable as is.
-In the code there is a comment suggestng where this should be done: each and every one of you using obash is encouraged to do so.
+Although the whereabouts from where the serian and uuid are retreaved is tracable and I make no secret of it (machine uuid and srial number for non reusable and random hex digits for reusable) these should be then manipulated in a way that they are not directly usable as is.
+In the code there is a comment suggestng where this should be done (see makekey and makeiv functions in functions.c): each and every one of you using obash is encouraged to do so.
 As an example I strip "-" from the uuid and pad short serial numbers to reach the suggested lenght for the cipher used.
 Look in sections "Suggestions for key and iv Scrambling"

 The actual AES encoding: